Get the latest from TODAY

 Now we have an idea.

-Jaime Ferguson starred in season three of “Fixer Upper,” and she recently spilled all the details to Rachel Teodoro and her blog “Holy Craft.”
+Jaime Ferguson starred in season three of “Fixer Upper,” and spilled all the details to Rachel Teodoro and her blog “Holy Craft.”

 1. The application process is quick.

 “I applied to HGTV and heard from the casting agency the next day,” Ferguson said.
 No wasting time here!

 2. Chip and Joanna remodel more than what’s seen on TV.